GordStephen/pdsite/docs/installing.md

+---
-% Installing
+title: Installing
+---

 ### Dependencies

 `pdsite` aims to keep its dependencies short and simple.
 The complete list is:

 - [pandoc](http://pandoc.org/) (for all the heavy lifting)
 - [tree](http://mama.indstate.edu/users/ice/tree/) (for generating file structures for navigation menus, etc)